zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Our dialogue is between a woman named Leona and her  driver.
 A “driver” is a person who usually drives you around in a car.
 You could have a driver if you’re a rich person, for example.
 You don’t want to drive , so you have a driver – someone who drives you from place to place.

-The driver says to Leona, “Ma’am,” which is a polit e way of addressing a woman – somewhat formal, however, “where would you like t hese suitcases?”
+The driver says to Leona, “Ma’am,” which is a polit e way of addressing a woman – somewhat formal, however, “where would you like these suitcases?”
 A “suitcase” is the same as a piece of luggage.
 It’s a container in which you put your clothing and other things that you are using, and that is used to transport those items to wherever you’re going when you trave l.

 Leona says, “The three wheeled suitcases should go next to the bed.”
 A “wheeled (wheeled) suitcase” is a suitcase that has  – are you ready? – wheels.
 Yes.
 A wheeled suitcase has wheels on it so that yo u can roll it along the ground.
 Back when I was growing up, most suitcases did not have wheels on them.
 Instead, you bought this separate little device cal led a “luggage carrier” and you put your pieces of luggage on that.
 Now luggage com panies have gotten smart, and they put the wheels right on the suitcases, rig ht on the pieces of luggage.